MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/how-to-renew-symmetric-key.md

 # How-to: Renew the Symmetric Key in Azure Information Protection

+A **symmetric key** is a secret that encrypts and decrypts a message in symmetric-key cryptography.

+In Azure Active Directory (Azure AD), when you create a service principal object to represent an application, the process also generates a 256-bit symmetric key to verify the application.
+This symmetric key is valid for one year by default.

-This topic outlines the steps to renew the new symmetric key in Azure Information Protection.
+The steps below outline how to renew the symmetric key.

 ## Prerequisites

 * Azure Active Directory (Azure AD) PowerShell module must be installed as directed in the [Azure AD Powershell Reference](https://docs.microsoft.com/powershell/msonline/).

-## What is a symmetric key?

-A symmetric key is a secret that encrypts and decrypts a message in symmetric-key cryptography.
-Since the same key is used for both encryption and decryption, it is referred to as a **symmetric key**.

-In Azure Active Directory (Azure AD), when you create a service principal object that represents an application, Azure AD also generates a 256-bit symmetric key to verify the application.
-This symmetric key is valid for one year by default.

 ## Renewing the symmetric key after expiry

 You don't have to create a new service principal when the symmetric key associated with your application has expired.
-Instead, you can use the PowerShell commandlets provided by Microsoft Online Services (MSol) to issue a new symmetric key for an existing service principal.
+Instead, you can use the [PowerShell commandlets](https://docs.microsoft.com/powershell/module/msonline) provided by Microsoft Online Services (MSol) to issue a new symmetric key for an existing service principal.

 To illustrate this process, let's assume you have already created a new service principal using the [`New-MsolServicePrincipal`](https://docs.microsoft.com/powershell/msonline/v1/new-msolserviceprincipalcredential) command.